How real-time transaction monitoring improves AML compliance

-Real-Time transaction monitoring is table stakes.
+Real-time transaction monitoring is now table stakes.

 It improves data privacy, prevents transactions from getting "stuck in limbo," and reduces the manual workload of compliance teams.